flowground/amazonaws-com-devicefarm-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetOfferingStatus
-### Gets the current status and future status of all offerings purchased by an AWS account.
+> Gets the current status and future status of all offerings purchased by an AWS account.
 The response indicates how many offerings are currently available and the offerings that will be available in the next period.
 The API returns a <code>NotEligible</code> error if the user is not permitted to invoke the operation.
-Please contact <a href="mailto:aws-devicefarm-support@amazon.com">aws-devicefarm-support@amazon.com</a> if you believe that you should be able to invoke this operation.
+Please contact <a href="mailto:aws-devicefarm-support@amazon.com">aws-devicefarm-support@amazon.com</a> if you believe that you should be able to invoke this operation.<br/>

 #### Input Parameters
-* `nextToken` - _optional_ - Pagination token
+* `nextToken` - _optional_ - Pagination token<br/>
 * `Version` - _required_
 * `X-Amz-Content-Sha256` - _optional_
 * `X-Amz-Date` - _optional_